DaisukeMiyazaki/DaisukeMiyazaki.github.io/_posts/2020-01-20-daisuke-site-launched.md

 Bonus:

-If you personalize this magic as your parter, then listening to this song from John legend, may make you wonder.
+If you personify this magic as your parter, then listening to this song from John legend, may make you wonder.

 [Ordinary people](https://youtu.be/PIh07c_P4hc) by John legend